neysap/CIT594-Design/README.md

 Pennsylvania: 2

-It also generates a log file like this:
+And the generated log file might look like this:

 New Jersey	This flu season is the worst yet.
 Louisiana	Feeling awful... might be the #flu.

 How to Run It

-From your terminal:
+From the command line:

-# For JSON input:
+# Run with JSON file:
-java -cp "out;json-simple-1.1.1.jar" edu.upenn.cit594.Main flu_tweets.json states.csv output.log
+java -cp "out;json-simple-1.1.1.jar" edu.upenn.cit594.Main flu_tweets.json states.csv log.txt

-# For text input:
+# Run with TXT file:
-java -cp "out;json-simple-1.1.1.jar" edu.upenn.cit594.Main flu_tweets.txt states.csv output.log
+java -cp "out;json-simple-1.1.1.jar" edu.upenn.cit594.Main flu_tweets.txt states.csv log.txt

-Or if you’re using Codio, just click:
+Or if you’re using Codio, click:

-✅ Run BasicTests to check correctness
+✅ Run BasicTests to test functionality

 ✅ Run Your Program: JSON